tahabouidraren/algobot/README.md

 - Requirement:

-You need to have Python installed in your OS and also :
+You need to have Python 3 installed in your OS
+-Tested on python 3.8-

+and also :
 `pip3 install ccxt`
 `pip3 install pandas`
 `pip3 install schedule`

 you can also do:
 `pip3 install -r req.txt`